-PacifiCorp has informed and consulted with representatives of the Lewis River Terrestrial Coordination Committee (TCC) and Recreation Advisory Committee in preparing this application for FERC license amendment and has provided a draft application to parties of the Lewis River Settlement Agreement for a 90-day review and comment consistent with Section 15.3.2 of the Settlement Agreement and applicable FERC regulations.
-Comments received on the draft application and PacifiCorp responses to comments are included in the Consultation Record (see Appendix X).
+PacifiCorp has informed and consulted with parties to the Lewis River Settlement Agreement, and representatives of the Lewis River Terrestrial Coordination Committee and the Lewis River Aquatic Coordination Committee in preparing this application for FERC license amendment and has provided a draft application to parties of the Lewis River Settlement Agreement for a 90-day review and comment consistent with Section 15.3.2 of the Settlement Agreement and applicable FERC regulations.
+Comments received on the draft application and PacifiCorp responses to comments are included in the Consultation Record (Attachment B).